Chad-Glazier/exhibit-site/README.md

 Since the code paths are pretty straightforward, I won't bother explaining every endpoint; you can pretty easily look for yourself to see what endpoints are available and how they're handled.
 Additionally, interactions with the API should generally be set on the `api` object I defined for the client.

+Another thing that I would encourage you to do is create error messages that are readable to the end user.
+This way, you can directly display that message to the user instead of having to map each error code to a custom message on the client-side.

 ## The API Client

 The client has access to an object defined in `@/util/client` that lets you make predefined requests to the API, in a safe way that wraps the response in a special object.
-The code is all in `@/client/ApiClient`, and I won't explain it here because it's all very thoroughly commented.
-If you want to interact with the API, just
+The code is all in `@/util/client/ApiClient`, and I won't explain it here because it's all very thoroughly commented.
+If you want to interact with the API, just import the object:

 ```ts
 import { api } from "@/util/client";
 ```

-and let the LSP hold your hand.
+And from there, let the LSP hold your hand.
 If you make changes to the Rest API or add endpoints to it, I would strongly encourage you to reflect those changes in this `api` object.

 # The Client